zalenix/portaldocs/portal-sdk/templates/top-editscopeless-forms.md

 When this procedure is complete, all the changes that are required for an EditScope-compatible form to work with editscope-less controls have been added.

 <!-- The following section is from editscopeless overview.
 It is not known how much of the controls is still needed for editscopeless forms. -->

+For more information about the create engine, see [portalfx-create-engine-sample.md](portalfx-create-engine-sample.md).

 ### Controls Namespace